harii-77/Console-Chess/README.md

 - If Java version is too new/old, use JDK 11+.
 - **Log file warnings**: Fixed in latest version with proper resource management.
 - **Display issues**: Latest version includes enhanced piece formatting and spacing.

-## License

-MIT (or your preferred license).
-Update this section if you choose a different license.